-Rapid changes in the global climate system, humanity’s adaptation to extreme weather events, rising temperatures, and climate justice are some of the issues the audience raised in opening the 46th SNF Dialogues discussion, on Climate Change.
+The rapid changes in the global climate system, humanity’s adaptation to extreme weather events, rising temperatures, and climate justice were some of the issues that the audience raised during the 46th SNF Dialogues discussion, on Climate Change.

-On Wednesday, September 29, 2021, at the iconic building of the Academy of Athens—Greece’s first research institution—scientists and members of the community took part in an open, public dialogue.
+On Wednesday, 29 September, 2021, at the iconic building of the Academy of Athens - Greece’s first research institution - scientists and members of the community took part in an open, public dialogue.
 Setting the backdrop for this discussion were the extreme weather events of this past summer and the publication of the Sixth Assessment Report of the United Nations Intergovernmental Panel on Climate Change, which confirms, beyond any doubt, that global warming is caused by human activity.

-Strategies we have at our disposal to respond to the threat, the significance of individual responsibility, transitioning justly to a climate-neutral Europe, and what our lives will look like in 50 years were among the topics members of the audience raised with the expert panel of scientists who participated in the discussion.
+The strategies we have at our disposal to respond to the threat, the significance of individual responsibility, the just transition to a climate-neutral Europe, and what our lives will look like in 50 years were among the topics members of the audience discussed with the expert panel of scientists who participated in the event.

 Human beings may be small compared to nature, but they are big enough to disrupt it.